JensJoschi/variability_timing/methods.md

 After combining these two datasets, 69 unique articles remained.

 alternative:
 The 75 articles found by the first search included 5 false positives, and the 77 articles from the second search included 7 false positives.
 Thus, 70 references remained in each search.
-After combining these two datasets, 76 unique articles (578 populations<-rough overview, get exact number) remained.
+After combining these two datasets, 78 unique articles (624 populations) remained.

 # inclusion (1 oct 2018)